pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

 Every `pipeline` outputs its results to a corresponding `repo` with the same name.
 In our example, the "sum" pipeline created a repo "sum" where it stored the output files.
-You can read the out data the same way that we read the input
+You can read the output data the same way that we read the input
 data:

 ```shell